 Scoville Heat Units (SHU): 2,480,000

-When it comes to superhot chili peppers, one thing is certain – they just keep getting hotter and hotter.
-Chili pepper experts and enthusiasts are continually crossing peppers all the time to develop new stable strains.
+When it comes to superhot chili peppers, one thing is certain - they just keep getting hotter and hotter.
+Chili pepper experts and enthusiasts continually cross peppers all the time to develop new stable strains.
 Crossing various superhots with one another is a way to continually push the envelope of heat.

 Latest to be reported in the news is the Dragon's Breath pepper, with mind numbing heat the rivals police grade pepper spray and surpasses the current reigning champ, the Carolina Reaper.